meltyourface/blank/posts/Herbarium/Essential-Plants-in-Occult-Practices-Belladonna-Mugwort-Mandrake/index.md

 When using Belladonna oil, apply sparingly to the forehead or wrists.
 Keep in mind that Belladonna is highly toxic and should be used with the utmost care.

-Precautions: Belladonna should not be ingested or used during pregnancy.
+**Precautions**: Belladonna should not be ingested or used during pregnancy.
 Use extreme caution when handling, and always respect the power of this potent plant.

 12.2: Plant 2 - Mugwort (Artemisia vulgaris)